What Is Customer Attrition & How To Reduce Client Attrition Rate

-Customer attrition happens any time a customer ends their relationship with a business, for any reason.
-The fact is that most customers will not remain active users of a product indefinitely.
-Customer attrition is normal and should be accounted for when reporting on revenue metrics.
+Customer attrition is defined as the loss of customers by a business for whatever reason.
+Customer attrition is a normal part of the customer life cycle.
+As customers will not remain active indefinitely, customer attrition is a key indicator of business health over time.
 In SaaS, customer attrition is commonly referred to as customer churn and is expressed as a rate that indicates the number of customers lost over a given period of time.
 This is an important indicator of business health, especially in SaaS.

-There are a lot of factors that can lead to customer attrition and a good analytics tool can help you identify those issues so you can take the proper steps to keep your customer churn rate as low as possible.
-By actively tracking your customer attrition, you can take a proactive approach to identifying the reason why a customer is leaving and win them back.
+A good analytics tool can help you identify those issues so you can take the proper steps to keep your client attrition rate as low as possible.
+By actively tracking your customer attrition, you can take a proactive approach to determine the reason why a customer is leaving and win them back.
 This insight is also very useful to understand demand trends in the market and ensure that active customers are happy and less likely to churn.

 The negative impact of high customer attrition

 Everyone instinctively knows that losing customers is bad.
 Because customer attrition is inevitable, however, some SaaS companies simply accept it as a normal part of doing business.
 This is an unhealthy attitude.